 CLOSETS & BEDROOMS | Decluttering

-1. If possible, avoid storing most seasonal clothing anywhere other than your bedroom.
+5. Avoid storing seasonal clothing anywhere other than your bedroom.

 Studies show that more than 15% of women and nearly 20% of men said that they’ve only worn 10% or less of their closet in the last 6 months.
 So take the time to evaluate what you have and be selective about what you keep.
 You will save loads of time for yourself if you don’t have to do much switching around from season to season.